 Are you concerned about identity theft?
 If you aren’t, you should be.

-The Bureau of Justice reported that 7% of persons age 16 and older were victims of identity theft in 2014.
+The Bureau of Justice found that 9% of all persons age 16 and older were victims of identity theft in 2018.
 86% of victims experienced “fraudulent use of existing account information.”
-14% of victims had out of pocket losses of at least a dollar, but half of those had losses of less than $100.
-Fortunately, half of identity theft victims were able to resolve their problems in a day or less.
+12.1% of victims had out of pocket losses of at least a dollar, but the median loss was $100 (with a mean of $640!).
+Fortunately, 55% of identity theft victims were able to resolve their problems in a day or less.

 For $15 a month, you can get identity theft protection from one of the credit bureaus or third party companies.
 That’s $180 a year!

 What if you want identity theft protection but don’t want to (or can’t afford to) spend $180 a year to get it?

 Here’s how to build your DIY identity theft protection system for free: